chksum-rs/hash/examples/README.md

 ## Limitations

-You cannot pass paths to directories, nor can you calculate a digest from stdin.
+You cannot pass paths to directories nor you cannot calculate a digest from stdin.